datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/affinity-api.md

 # Affinity API

+## Creating an Affinity account

+You can [contact](https://www.affinity.co/request-demo){target=_blank} Affinity for a free demo and to create an account.

 ### Cost

-You can [contact](https://www.affinity.co/request-demo?utm_campaign=Capterra&utm_source=capterra&utm_medium=ppc){target=_blank} Affinity for a free demo and pricing.
+You can [contact](https://www.affinity.co/request-demo){target=_blank} Affinity for a free demo and pricing.

 ### Rate Limits

 Your account plan tier will limit the number of requests each API key can make per month.
 Current rate limits by plan tier are:

+- Professional tier: 40,000 calls.
+- Premium tier: 100,000 calls.
-Proffesional tier gets 40,000 calls; Premium tier gets 100,000 calls; Enterprise tier gets unlimited calls.
+- Enterprise tier: unlimited calls.

 All API requests will be halted at 450K per user, per day.
 Your daily limit will reset the next day at 12AM (midnight) Pacific Time.